Funding packages with comprehensive health insurance

-Good news!
-Although individual funding situations may vary, the majority of students in our doctoral programs receive a minimum of four years of financial support to cover tuition, along with a stipend for living expenses during the fall and winter semesters and health insurance for the entire year.
-Please note that health and dental benefits are available for you and your family members.
+The majority of students in our doctoral programs receive a minimum of four years of financial support to cover tuition, along with a stipend for living expenses during the fall and winter semesters and health insurance for the entire year.
+Keep in mind that the School of Education provides health and dental benefits for you and your family members.
 The University of Michigan Benefits Office offers information about the benefit packages that we offer our PhD students.

 Typically, as a student in this program, you'll receive a 20-hour-per-week assignment as graduate student research assistant, graduate student staff assistant, or graduate student instructor.
 Your academic progress will be reviewed annually by faculty and awards are contingent upon maintaining good academic standing.
 Learn more about individual funding opportunities by visiting programs that interest you.